AlecTitterton/crossword_solver/Crossword Solver/en/step_5.md

 Now that you've written code which takes the user input from an `InputField` and uses Wolfram Alpha to look up the pattern in the dictionary, returning a list of possible words, you can start to build an interface.

 --- task ---
-Let's use `Column` and `Frame` to put the possible words into a box.
+Let's use `Column` and `Framed` to put the possible words into a box.

 You can alter your code from the previous task.